codesnaper/interview/Java.md

 # Core Java
 ## Object

+### int x=10
+10 --> Constant | literal
+x --> Identifier
+int--> data Type

+### Primitive Data Type:
+Specifies the size and type of variable values, and it has no additional methods.
+There are 3 primitive data type.
+1. Numeric Data Type: int, byte, short, long.
+This all can represent -ve or +ve number.
+2. Char Type
+3. Boolean Data Type

+### public static void main(String[] args):
+Whether the class contain the main method or not is been checked by JVM at runtime.
+If it dont found any method then it will throw noSuchMethodError.
+It is the starting point.
+public: JVM to give access that it can call the method.
+static: Without Object JVM can call by using class refrence.
+void: no outut return from JVM.
+main: Name which is configured inside JVM.
+String[] args: Command Line arguments.

+### Why Java is not object oriented programming language?
+Pure Object Oriented Language or Complete Object Oriented Language are Fully Object Oriented Language which supports or have features which treats everything inside program as objects.
+It doesn’t support primitive datatype(like int, char, float, bool, etc.).
+But in Java it support primitive data Type.
 ### 1. Abstraction

 Abstraction is the concept of hiding the internal details and describing things in simple terms.
 For example, a method that adds two integers.
 The internal processing of the method is hidden from the outer world.
 There are many ways to achieve abstraction in object-oriented programmings, such as encapsulation and inheritance.